 There were many things I loved about wearing Five Finger shoes.
 The first was a sense of freedom, and the sensory experience on walking in them.
 I felt more connected to my environment.
 I felt more free.
 I also loved that I stopped getting blisters between my toes.

-There were some downsides.
-The first was several members of my family teased be able how ugly the five fingers were.
+The major problem I found with Five Fingers was that I was regularly stubbing my toes.
+A more traditional shoe spreads the force of impact over all the toes making it much less likely that one toe will be traumatized.
+There were some additional minor issues.
+The first was several members of my family teased me about how ugly the five fingers were.
 Second, they take longer to put on because you have to line your toes up.
-These were pretty minor.
-More important was that the original model used a mesh on the upper that let trail dust into the shoes.
+Finally. the original model used a mesh on the upper that let trail dust into the shoes.
 After an hour or so the dust would start to function like sandpaper forcing me to stop and clean off my feet.
 I found the Five Finger Spyridon addressed this problem.
 I used the Spyridon for trail running, hiking, and backpacking for several seasons.

 The most minimal shoes are the classic, sole-less, suede moccasins.
 When I starting using minimalist shoes there weren’t many options.
 Besides moccasins the only choices were ballet slippers, track shoes, the martial arts oriented Feiyue shoes and Terra Plana which seem to be the predecessor of Vivobarefoot which made tennis shoe with a replaceable sole that zipper on/off.
 All of these shoes were ok for walking around town, but all had serious traction issues in the back country.
 My first minimalist shoe made by Terra Plana.